newAM/ambientsensor-rs/README.md

 rustup target add thumbv6m-none-eabi
 ```

-After you have that target available simply build, the default target is already set in `.cargo/config.toml`.
+After you have that target available you can build, the default target is already set in `.cargo/config.toml`.
 ```bash
 cargo build
 ```